 Also in 2011 and 2013, the Daily Journal named Mr. Kowalski to its list of the top municipal lawyers in California, spotlighting his representation of the Metropolitan Water District of Southern California (summary judgment in employment retaliation lawsuit), the City of San Bernardino (concerning wage reductions imposed by the City), and the City of Long Beach (concerning furloughs imposed by the City).

-For the last six years, Mr. Kowalski has been selected to the Southern California Super Lawyers list.
+For the last seven years, Mr. Kowalski has been selected to the Southern California Super Lawyers list.
 This list honors lawyers who have attracted a high degree of peer recognition and professional achievement.

 Chambers USA has also named Mr. Kowalski to its list of the top labor and employment lawyers in California.
 Citing client feedback, Mr. Kowalski was described in the Chambers guide as “adept, forthright, and analytical.”